AlphaWallet/Web3E/README.md

 - Metamask (install Chrome extension).
 - Export Metamask private key to AlphaWallet.
 - [Testnet Eth](https://faucet.kovan.network).
 - [Mint some ERC875 tokens](https://alpha-wallet.github.io/ERC875-token-factory/index.html).
-Use AlphaWallet DApp browser.
+Use AlphaWallet DApp browser or Metamask.
 - Take a note of the contract address.
 Copy/paste contract address into source code
 - Run the sample.
 - Anyone you transfer the ERC875 tokens to have access to the device operation.